JustSp3cial/Building-a-Model-To-Predict-Diabetes/README.md

 # Building-a-Model-To-Predict-Diabetes
-This -is Machine Learning  model to predict diabetes
+This -is Machine Learning  model that predict diabetes using LogisticRegression